Evangelium vitae

-Evangelium vitae ([ɛ.vanˈd͡ʒɛː.li.um ˈvi.tɛ]) translated in English as 'The Gospel of Life', is a papal encyclical published on 25 March 1995 by Pope John Paul II.
+Evangelium vitae ([ɛ.vanˈd͡ʒɛː.li.um ˈvi.tɛ]) translated in English as 'The Gospel of Life', is a papal encyclical published on 25 March 1995 (on that year's Feast of the Annunciation) by Pope John Paul II.
 It is a comprehensive document setting out the teaching of the Catholic Church on the sanctity of human life and related issues including murder, abortion, euthanasia, and capital punishment, reaffirming the Church's stances on these issues in a way generally considered consistent with previous church teachings.

 Contents

 Summary

 Evangelium vitae begins with an overview of threats to human life, both past and present, and gives a brief history of the many biblical prohibitions against killing and how this relates to the concept of a culture of life.
 The encyclical then addresses specific actions in light of these passages, including abortion (quoting Tertullian, who called abortion "anticipated murder to prevent someone from being born"), euthanasia (which John Paul II calls "a disturbing perversion of mercy"), and the death penalty.
-According to John Paul II and the magisterium the only potentially acceptable use of the death penalty is when it would not otherwise be possible to defend society, a situation that is rare if not non-existent today.
+According to John Paul II and the magisterium the only potentially acceptable use of the death penalty is when it would not otherwise be possible to defend society, a situation which he considered rare if not non-existent in contemporary society.

 The encyclical also addresses social and environmental factors, stressing the importance of a society which is built around the family rather than a wish to improve efficiency, and emphasizing the duty to care for the poor and the sick.
-It also deals with the proper place of sex in the relationship of marriage and the edcuation of adolescent teens about relationships and sexuality.
+It also deals with the proper place of sex in the relationship of marriage and the education of adolescent teenagers about relationships and sexuality.

-Along with an introduction and conclusion, the letter contains four chapters:
+Along with its introduction and conclusion, the letter contains four chapters:

 I. Present-day threats to human life (sections 7-28);

 II.
-The Christian message concerning life (sections 29-51);
+The Christian message concerning life (sections 29–51);

 III.
-God's holy law (sections 52-77);
+God's holy law (sections 52–77);

 IV.
-For a new culture of human life (sections 78-101).
+For a new culture of human life (sections 78–101).

-In terms of historical context, John Paul II alluded to his experience of the Second World War and the Rerum novarum encyclical of Pope Leo XIII (1891) which sought to protect vulnerable workers.
+In terms of historical context, John Paul II alluded to his experience of the Second World War and also to the Rerum novarum encyclical of Pope Leo XIII (1891) which sought to protect vulnerable workers.

-The encyclical quoted from and complemented the Catechism of the Catholic Church (newly published in 1992) at a time when Catholics who had previously lived under communist regimes had more freedom to learn from the Church's teachings, following the end of the Cold War.
+The encyclical quoted from and complemented the Catechism of the Catholic Church (then newly published in 1992) at a time when Catholics who had previously lived under communist regimes had more freedom to learn from the Church's teachings, following the end of the Cold War.